Risk Management Amplify Platform

 What can be done

-Working our way up the list to number 9 which I can’t see ever featuring on the OWASP Top 10 because in the application world it’s quite unique to APIs.
+Working our way up the list, I can’t imagine number 9 ever featuring on the OWASP Top 10 because, in the application world, it’s quite unique to APIs.
 This is kind of a knock-on effect from how teams are delivering software.
-When you have multiple deployments and you add a lack of documentation you end up with forgotten APIs in the form of both old and shadow APIs.
+When you have multiple deployments, and you add a lack of proper documentation and API decommission strategy, you end up with forgotten APIs in the form of both old and shadow APIs.

 The problem